jonhue/cv/cv.md

 [jonas.huebotter@gmail.com](mailto:jonas.huebotter@gmail.com) | [https://jonhue.github.io](https://jonhue.github.io)

 I am an undergraduate student in computer science at the Technical University of Munich.
-My main research interests are formal verification, the design and analysis of algorithms, the semantics of programming languages, and type systems.
+My main research interests are the design and analysis of algorithms, the semantics of programming languages, type systems and formal verification.
 I am also particularly interested in the spreading of core open-source concepts to more areas.